Newborn & Pediatric Hearing Screening Centre

 4. Pediatric Hearing Test: Conditioned Play Audiometry (CPA) for Toddlers (2 to 5 Years Old)

-Conditioned play audiometry (CPA) is an effective test for toddlers.
-In this test, the child wears headphones and is instructed to perform a simple task, such as touching a toy or placing a block in a box, every time they hear a sound.
-CPA provides valuable information on the child’s hearing abilities and helps identify hearing issues with greater precision.
+Conditioned play audiometry (CPA) is a practical test for toddlers.
+In this screening, the child wears headphones and is instructed to perform a simple task, such as touching a toy or placing a block in a box, every time they hear a sound.
+CPA provides valuable information on the child’s hearing abilities and helps identify hearing issues with increased specificity.

 Boosts Language and Communication Skills